-- Candidates should have received their Ph.D. within the last four years and be connected to a university or research institution.
-In selecting fellows, the Admissions Committee will evaluate both the candidate and the ability of the candidate’s chosen institution to enhance the candidate’s research.
+- Candidates should have received their Ph.D. within the last five years and be connected to a university or research institution.

-- To commit to full-time employment primarily in Holocaust Studies on an academic level for a minimum of five years after completing their post-doctorate.
+- To commit to full-time employment primarily in Holocaust Studies on an academic level for a minimum of five years after completing the post-doctorate.

-- If awarded, candidates must present their research at annual summer workshops.
+- To present their research at an annual workshop.